lubusIN/WP-Query-Console/README.md

 Please see the [Changelog](https://github.com/lubusIN/wp-query-console/blob/master/CHANGELOG.md) for the details.

+## Feedback / Suggestions

+If you have any suggestions/feature request that you would like to see in the upcoming releases, feel free to let us know in the [issues section](https://github.com/lubusIN/wp-query-console/issues)

 ## Contributing

-Thank you for considering contributing to the `WP Query Console`.
-You can read the contribution guide lines [here](CONTRIBUTING.md)
+Thank you in advance if you wish to contribute to the `WP Query Console`.
+You can read the contribution guidelines [here](CONTRIBUTING.md)

-Check the development tasklist [here](https://github.com/lubusIN/WP-Query-Console/projects/1) if something interest you or suggest something [here](https://github.com/lubusIN/wp-query-console/issues)
+Check the development tasklist [here](https://github.com/lubusIN/WP-Query-Console/projects/1), if something interests you or want to suggest something click [here](https://github.com/lubusIN/wp-query-console/issues)

 ## Security